 Technology that enables sales and service teams to serve customers is critical.
 The right CRM serves as a single source of truth, not just for customer relationship information, but for all of the dynamic data a company collects.

 In TechRepublic’s ebook Digital transformation: An IT pro’s guide, 44 percent see digital transformation as the best way to understand customer needs through data collection and analysis.
-The ability to access dynamic customer data for sales and service teams can give companies an edge over competition, uncover hints on how customers navigate the buyer’s journey, and even shorten the sales cycle.
+The ability to access centralized data for sales and service teams can give companies an edge over competition, uncover hints on how customers navigate the buyer’s journey, and even shorten the sales cycle.

 Centralizing data makes it easier for sales teams to respond to projects and gives them the information they need to deliver on customer expectations.
 It’s an edge that doesn’t just create a better customer experience—it also helps companies stay flexible enough to respond to the changing demands of the market.